GeromeRen/sonarqube/README.md

 ```
 ### Verify SonarQube
 SonarQube is running at Fabric endpoint: [http://{Your Fabric Cluster Endpoint}:9000]() and SonarQube Windows container persistence volume mount at d:\sonarqube on container host machine
-Note: Remember to expose port 9000 in your Azure Load Balancer

 ## 2. To Run as Docker Command Line
 <pre>docker run --name sonar -it -p 9000:9000 \